What is the ADA?

 For example:

-• A superintendent may believe that there is a risk of employing an individual with HIV disease as a schoolteacher.
+- A superintendent may believe that there is a risk of employing an individual with HIV as a schoolteacher.
 However, there is little, or no, likelihood of a direct exchange of body fluids between the teacher and her students; thus, employing this person would not pose a direct threat.

-• A fire chief may believe that an HIV-infected firefighter may pose a risk to others when performing mouth-to-mouth resuscitation.
+- A fire chief may believe that a firefighter with HIV may pose a risk to others when performing mouth-to-mouth resuscitation.
 However, current medical evidence indicates that HIV cannot be transmitted by the exchange of saliva.
-There is little, or no, likelihood that an HIV-infected firefighter would pose a risk to others.
+There is little, or no, likelihood that a firefighter with HIV would pose a risk to others.

 Having HIV or AIDS, however, might impair an individual's ability to perform certain functions of a job, thus causing the individual to pose a direct threat to the health or safety of the individual or others.